Surnalis are sweet, spongy dosas made on Tulsi Pooja day in our GSB community. But since my family loves this dosa, I make it regularly.

 3. Melt jaggery in very little water (about 1/4 Cup).
 Keep aside to cool.

 5. Mix well with hands to start fermentation.
-Keep aside covered for 8 hours or overnight.
+Keep aside covered for 8 hours or overnight in a warm place of your house.
+In winters, it takes up to 12 hours for the batter to ferment well.

 6. Take a ladle full of the batter and pour a thick dosa.
+Do not spread like regular dosas.
 Add ghee on top.

 7. Cover and cook on low flame till the dosa cooks.
 (This dosa requires low flame to cook.
 Else it will turn black due to jaggery in it.)